Frequently Asked Questions About Our Content

 We use plain language principles in our writing.
 Plain language is communication your audience can understand the first time they read or hear it.
 Many people ask about the grade reading level of our articles.
 While many of our articles score at 7th grade or below, we do not aim for a specific grade level because our goal is to help the patient and family understand what they will hear from their providers.
 A patient with prostate cancer needs to understand what “prostatectomy” means as this term will most certainly be used by their providers.
 However, using that word makes an article score above a high school reading level!

 In addition, if you look around our website, we have content written at all levels, from novice patients to information for providers.
 We do not segregate the content and a patient is able to dive as deep as they like.
-A good example is our “All About” series on different cancer types.
-These are not at all written in a simple manner, but we know that some people want to dive deeper and it is not always easy to find this information online.
+A good example is our "Staging and Treatment" series on different cancer types.
+These are not written in a simple manner, but we know that some people want to dive deeper and it is not always easy to find this information online.

 What references are used to research topics?